packardG/cs326-TeamLoon/README.md

  *Splash*

  This is the "main" page of the application; upon connecting to the website, this page is what shows.
 It includes our team logo and links to itself, the team page, and the about page.
+It also includes screenshots and use cases.

  *Room View*